Play Google Zipper

 The Google Zipper debuted as an interactive Google Doodle on April 24, 2012, marking the 132nd birthday of Gideon Sundback, the engineer credited with perfecting the modern zipper.
 The homepage featured a giant, functional zipper running down the middle.

-You could click and drag the pull to unzip the page and reveal the search results underneath, then zip it back up.
+You could click and drag the pull to unzip the page and reveal the contents underneath, then zip it back up.
 It was a simple idea with a very satisfying feel — one of many playful Easter eggs Google has rolled out over the years.

 While it no longer appears on Google’s homepage, this page faithfully recreates the zipper experience so you can enjoy it anytime.